MonitSharma/Anime-and-Kdrama/README.md

 <tr>
   <td class="tg-yw4l">5.</td>
   <td class="tg-yw4l">Sirius the jaeger</td>
-  <td class="tg-yw4l">In the year 1930, vampires have infiltrated Tokyo to feast upon its unsuspecting citizens.
+  <td class="tg-yw4l">In the year 1930, vampires infiltrated Tokyo to feast upon its unsuspecting citizens.
 As the number of victims continues to rise, the city's authorities decide to hire the Jaegers—a strange, diverse group of individuals tasked by the V Shipping Company.</td>
   <td class="tg-yw4l"><a href="https://zoro.to/sirius-the-jaeger-3318?ref=search">
   <img src="https://img.shields.io/badge/Zoro-F47521?style=for-the-badge&logo=zoro&logoColor=white" width = '' >
 </a></td>